 Type of fee or cost Amount How and when paid Application for information (i.e. benefit valuation) in the format specified under the Family Law Act 1975 \$250 (\$150 for additional requests) Not paid out of the Fund.
 Charged by the Fund's administrator and payable by the person making request at time the request is made.
 Payment split calculation \$250 Shared equally by both parties and will be deducted from each party's benefit at the time the benefit is split, unless all of the benefit is going to the non-member spouse (in which case the non-member spouse pays the entire fee).
-Flagging a benefit (or lifting a payment flag) \$100 As for splitting a benefit.
+Flagging a benefit (or lifting a payment flag) \$100 The same approach as for the 'Payment split calculation' above.